Insolvency is something that affects thousands of businesses each year. Unfortunately, many are forced to close as a result of being insolvent.

 ‘Ceiling borrowing’ is when a business takes the maximum amount of money possible from its debtors or the bank to keep itself afloat.

 You will likely also find that suppliers are refusing you credit or that you do not own sufficient assets to get a secured short-term loan.

 If your company cheques have bounced, suppliers may decide to take legal action in the form of a statutory demand.

 Pressure from your creditors

-One sign your company is heading for trouble is if your credit card companies, lenders and other creditors have been pressuring you more than normal.
+One sign your company is heading for trouble is if your credit card companies, lenders, and other creditors have been pressuring you more than usual.

 If this is happening and you’ve failed to reply to messages requesting immediate payment, you’ll need to act fast to avoid further fines and any threats of repossession.

 It’s not a very good sign if there are insufficient funds in place to pay the people in charge – especially if your business has been up and running for more than a year.